Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 ### Recurring Rolls

-The Exalted will suffer—and inflict—many sorts of ailments and statuses ranging from toxins and diseases to more esoteric effects such as curses and mental Influence.
+The Exalted will suffer and inflict many sorts of ailments and statuses ranging from toxins and diseases to more esoteric effects such as curses and mental Influence.

-The onset of the status is handled as normal—if resisting a toxin, it would simply be a (Stamina + Physique) roll against the Difficulty of the Toxin.
+The onset of the status is handled as normal: if resisting a toxin, it would simply be a (Stamina + Physique) roll against the Difficulty of the Toxin.
 On a success, they simply would not be poisoned.